i-am-shodan/ReTerm/README.md

 # ReTerm

-ReTerm is a proof-of-concept landscape terminal for the Remarkable 2 e-paper tablet that uses the type folio cover for input.
+ReTerm is a landscape terminal for the Remarkable 2 e-paper tablet that uses the type folio cover for input.
 It is written in modern .NET6 using a forked version of Remarkable.NET.
 It can be installed as single monolithic executable to avoid the need to deploy the dotnet runtime to your device.

 ![Terminal](https://github.com/i-am-shodan/ReTerm/blob/09bb90c8c645deb955de10a4ed46057dd2120c1b/docs/banner.gif)